plugbee/dslforge/README.md

 ## Installation

 1. **Install Eclipse**
-The current DSL Forge version is based on Eclipse Neon packages.
-The packages are available under http://www.eclipse.org/downloads/packages/
+The current DSL Forge version is based on Eclipse Neon [packages](http://www.eclipse.org/downloads/packages/).
 To know which package is the most appropriate for you, select one of the following alternatives.
  - **Eclipse IDE for Java EE Developers**
 In this scenario, users are interested in having a DSL editor shipped with HTML/JavaScript applications.
 The generator outputs a static web project ready to be debugged under Eclipse.
 The most appropriate distribution to use is Eclipse IDE for Java EE Developers as it comes with a simple HTTP Preview server easy to configure.